MatinShahin/MatinShahin/README.md

 - **Master's Degree** in Reservoir Engineering
 - **Bachelor's Degree** in Petroleum Engineering (Drilling Engineering)
 - Selected as an **Elite and Talented Student**
-- **Top student** in Petroleum Reservoir Engineering
+- **Top Student** in Petroleum Reservoir Engineering
 - **Ranked First** in Petroleum Drilling Engineering
-- Selected as a winner of the prestigious Digital Oil Field competition
+- Selected as a Winner of the Prestigious Digital Oil Field Competition
-- Selected as one of the winners of the oil and gas well rehabilitation competition
+- Selected as One of the Winners of the Oil and Gas Well Rehabilitation Competition

 ## 🔍 Research Interests
 - Application of AI in Geo-Energy Engineering